Order now and get 33% off this book & 50% off my upcoming Blender 2.8 book.

 Feedback... or how you can reach me ...

-This book contains an enormous amount of Blender love and passion – I wish for nothing more than that you will have as much fun reading this book as I had writing it in the last 6 years!
-But if you find anything that I should know, fix or if you just want to say hello, write me – I cant wait to hear from you!
+This book contains an enormous amount of Blender love and passion – I wish that you’ll have as much fun reading this book as I had writing it in the last 7 years!
+But if there are things that you would have expected to find but didn’t – write me!
+Let me know too if there is anything that I should change, fix or improve – I write and wrote the book for you, so it has to be a perfect fit for you!
+And if you just want to say hello, contact me as well – I cant wait to hear from you and your Blender projects as that’s what keeps me going!

 Stop talking - I'll buy it!karma points + 1,000,000